Robin-462/unity-hw1/README.md

 ## Additional Information

-- **Game Assets:** The project uses a mix of provided and downloaded assets from the Unity Asset Store.
-All assets are documented within the project files.
 - **Tutorial References:** For terrain texturing and using ProBuilder, the following tutorials were referenced:
   - [Texturize Terrains with Materials](https://learn.unity.com/tutorial/texturize-terrains-with-materials)
   - [ProBuilder House Tutorial](http://www.procore3d.com/pb-house-tutorial/)